hb9kns/NEMO/NEMO/static/howtos/users.md

 ### Booking a tool

-To book a tool the user is qualified for, first select `Reservations` in the left pane.
-Then in the right pane, select the correct calendar view and click where the booking should start (or end), keep clicked, drag to the end (or beginning) of the booking slot, and release.
+To book a tool the user is qualified for, first select `Reservations` in the left pane, and click onto the *name* of the tool so that it gets a grey background (checkmark is not sufficient: this only *displays* the tool's reservations).
+In the right pane, select the correct calendar view and click where the booking should start (or end), keep clicked, drag to the end (or beginning) of the booking slot, and release.
 If the user participates in several projects, one must then be selected for